-Our King Ultra Savvy Suite featured a King bed, spacious bathroom, and a comfy living room area.
-The hotel conveniently features et their foodie fix 24/7 with grab & go light meals, snacks, and drinks to store in the convenient in-room fridge.
-Best of all, aloft Dallas Downtown was no more than a 15-minute drive from any of the attractions and restaurants featured in this article.
+Our spacious King Ultra Savvy Suite featured high ceilings and large windows -- letting in lots of amazing 3daytime light.
+Our suite also featured a comfy King bed, a spacious living room area that opens to the bedroom, and a spacious bathroom.
+The hotel features et their foodie fix 24/7 with grab & go light meals, snacks, and drinks to store in their in-room fridge.
+Best of all, aloft Dallas Downtown was no more than a 15-minute drive from any of the attractions and restaurants that are featured in this article.
 Talk about convenient!
-After dropping our bags on Friday night, we headed around the corner for a taste of New Orleans at Nola Brasserie, which features Cajun and Creole seafood.
+After dropping our bags with the friendly front desk employee when we arrived on Friday night, we headed around the corner for a taste of New Orleans at Nola Brasserie, which features Cajun and Creole seafood.

 We enjoyed a wide range of fabulous Louisiana dishes at NOLA Brasserie...starting with a quartet of cocktails and a trio of delicious appetizers.
 Our cocktails included the NOLA Rum Punch, Blackberry Mojito, Cucumber Cosmo, and a Sazerac.
 My four-person team happily sipped our cocktails while we sampled hushpuppy-like Crawfish Fritters, Fried Green Tomatoes, and delicious Chicken and Andouille Sausage Gumbo!
 All were expertly prepared and full of the big flavors we love.

-Next from the kitchen was a huge Fried Seafood Platter with hand-breaded shrimp and catfish...and slaw and fries.
-This Texas-sized platter was plenty for the four of us to share.
+Next from the kitchen was a huge Fried Seafood Platter with hand-breaded shrimp and catfish, slaw, and fries.
+This amazing Texas-sized platter was plenty for the four of us to share.
 The seafood was perfectly fried -- not the least bit greasy!

-Uptown is located adjacent to and north of Downtown Dallas.
+Uptown is located adjacent to and north of Downtown Dallas -- a short 10-minute drive from aloft.
 There are tons of great restaurants to choose from, including Hopdoddy Burger Bar.
 Hopdoddy began in Austin and has expanded across the entire state.
 They feature locally sourced beers, homemade buns, daily ground meats for their burgers, and killer milkshakes.
 Before visiting the Perot Museum that afternoon, we started with an early burger lunch.
 While trying to decide which four burgers we wanted to try, we enjoyed some hand-cut fries Parmesan Truffle Fries with shakes made with their handmade cinnamon vanilla custard.
 We tried the Caramel Sea Salt and Strawberry...and it was love at first sip!
 We loved that the thick shakes cake with extra-large straws.
 Our meal was off to a great start...and we hadn't even ordered our burgers yet.

 Our next stop was the Perot Museum of Nature and Science, located near Downtown.
 This modern museum opened in 2012 and features plenty of paid parking across the street.
 It was very convenient to park and make our way over to the Perot.
 From there, we spent the afternoon exploring all of the amazing exhibits at the museum -- it's perfect for kids of all ages...even grown-up kids!
 The exhibit halls feature life science, natural science, space...and more.
 We all found exhibits that captured our attention.